DhananjayGoyalGL/DhananjayGoyal_JS_Lab2/README.md

-A quiz app build with the help of HTML, CSS and Javascript.
+A quiz app build with the help of HTML, CSS and JavaScript.